 6 Steps to Building A Website for Your Small Business

 You need a website to promote your business but can't afford to pay someone to build it for you.
 What are you to do?
-Your first option is to recognize it is unnecessary to be an expert web developer to build your website.
+Your first option is to recognize that being an expert web developer is unnecessary to build your website.
 Read on to learn six critical steps to building a website.
 We will point you toward some of the needed resources along the way.

 Research the type of website and features you need